Latin America and the Caribbean

 Marcela Quintero is one of the most prestigious researchers on environmental and agricultural issues at CIAT.
 She began her work as a member of a small team that started thinking how to internalize the environmental externalities in water basins.
 The work on Payment for Environmental Services stemmed from there, a pretty “odd” topic for the Center 18 years ago.

 First inventory of restoration projects across Latin America and the Caribbean shows where the potential lies for climate mitigation and provides a compass towards reaching the Bonn Challenge ambitions through forest restoration

 Through our work in one of the most ecologically and agriculturally diverse regions on the planet, we aim to ensure that the whole world benefits from agricultural innovations developed in Latin America and the Caribbean.

-With its wealth of natural resources, wide pool of human talent, and strong record of technological innovation, the region has great potential for achieving sustainable agricultural development as well as for strengthening global food security.
+With its wealth of natural resources, wide pool of human talent, and strong record of technological innovation, the region has great potential for restoring degraded lands, achieving sustainable agricultural development, and strengthening global food security.

 South America and the Caribbean Regional Coordinator